 In addition to the Federal Perkins Loan Program, funds are available through the FEDERAL DIRECT STAFFORD SUBSIDIZED LOAN PROGRAM.
 The Federal Direct Stafford Subsidized Loan Program enables students with demonstrated need to borrow directly from the Department of Education as a means to finance their educational expenses.
 Students who do not receive Federal Perkins Loans from the College are referred to the Federal Direct Stafford Subsidized Loan Program for the loan component of their financial aid package.

-Interest is paid by the federal government while the student is enrolled in college but begins to accrue interest once enrollment ceases.
+Interest is paid by the federal government while the student is enrolled in college and during the grace period.
 Repayment begins six months after the student ends his or her studies.
-The 2013-14 interest rate is fixed at 3.86% with repayment extending up to ten years.
+The 2016-17 interest rate is fixed at 3.76% with repayment extending up to ten years.
 Under certain repayment plans, repayment may extend beyond ten years.
 Students who are not eligible for the Federal Direct Stafford Subsidized Loan may seek the FEDERAL DIRECT STAFFORD UNSUBSIDIZED LOAN.
 These loans are not subsidized or underwritten by the government and may require interest payments while the student is enrolled in college.
-The 2013-14 interest rate is fixed at 3.86%.
+The 2016-17 interest rate is fixed at 3.76%.

 A MONTHLY PAYMENT PLAN is available at Carleton College.
 Families may participate in this interest-free monthly payment plan which allows for payment of the comprehensive fee for a particular academic year to be spread out over that academic year.
 Equal payments can be set up for a 12-month period starting June 1 or equal payments for an 11-month period starting July 1.
-The plan has a $55 annual fee to enroll.
+The plan has a $55 annual fee to enroll (subject to change).
 The monthly payment plan may be used to cover all or a portion of annual tuition, fees, and room and board.
 The deadline to enroll is August 15.
 The exact terms and conditions of the monthly payment plan are determined annually and may differ from what is described here.
-Parents who would like more information should contact the Carleton Business Office at 507-222-4179 or email@example.com.
+Parents who would like more information should contact the Carleton Business Office at 507-222-4179; you can visit them; or email them at email@example.com.